 Captioning and Transcribing Video and Audio Recordings

 This page introduces the tools available to JMU faculty and staff for transcribing video and audio recordings and creating subtitle files for captioned videos.
-For personalized support, submit a media production consultation request
+For personalized support, please select “Media Production” when you request a consultation.

 We strongly recommended that all faculty create transcripts of their instructional videos so that students with inadequate internet access, hearing impairments, or different learning styles can access the content.